gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 =============
 .. index:: Img

-The ``Img`` attribute differs from ``Image`` in that it is applied directly to an object, and yields the same result as ``Image`` for the subtype of the object.
-This is convenient for
+The ``Img`` attribute differs from ``Image`` in that, while both can be applied directly to an object, ``Img`` cannot be applied to types.

-debugging:
+Example usage of the attribute:

 .. code-block:: ada

   Put_Line ("X = " & X'Img);

-has the same meaning as the more verbose:
+which has the same meaning as the more verbose:

 .. code-block:: ada